30529 - ENTREPRENEURSHIP AND STRATEGIC INNOVATION IN THE FASHION INDUSTRY

 - Identify key pillars of a business model in fashion and drivers for strategic and business model innovation.

-- Identify requirements and implications of global expansion.
+- Identify requirements and implications of global expansion and the quest for sustainability .

 - Recognize the implications of Business Models Digital Transformation: impact of digital transformation on different pillars of the business model in fashion and luxury (i.e. revenue models, supply chain design, managing suppliers…).